 The Club will be known as St Theresa’s Athletic Club (STAC) hereinafter after referred to as ‘the Club’.

 The aims and objectives of the Club will be:

 - To encourage the practice, promotion, development and participation of amateur athletics.

 - To provide training and coaching for Club members.

 - To organise open and Club races.

 - To organise teams to represent the Club in championships and leagues and other competitions decided by the Committee

 - The Club shall cater for the following athletics disciplines:

 - Trail Running

-- The Club shall seek to be affiliated to national and regional amateur athletic bodies as the Committee consider appropriate in order to carry out the objectives of the club.
+- The Club shall seek to be affiliated to national and regional amateur athletic bodies as the Committee considers appropriate to carry out the objectives of the Club.